 There are some legal restrictions on therapeutic confidentiality.
 All therapists have a legal “duty to warn” if they are told in therapy that someone is in serious, imminent danger.
-Therapists are obligated to report to the Children’s Aid Society if they know or have reason to expect, a child is being abused in any way.
-If a client reports they are about to commit suicide, an ambulance must be called for them.
+Therapists are obligated to report to the Family and Children’s Services if they know or have reason to suspect, a child is being abused in any way.
+If a client reports they are at risk of suicide, an ambulance must be called for them.
 Therapists must report sexual abuse by another regulated health professional if there are reasonable grounds to believe that the health care professional has sexually abused a client, however, this report cannot include the client’s name unless the client consents in writing.

-Confidentiality Must Be Broken by the Counselor If:
+Confidentiality Must Be Broken by the Counsellor If:

-- A client reports that they are about to commit suicide.
+A client reports that they are at risk of suicide.
 An ambulance will be called if there is an immediate concern about suicide.